Hrafven/stretch/README.md

-# Stretch - A python app to get notifications for breaks
+# Stretch - A web application to remind you to take breaks and correct your posture

-## Work in progress